EmilyK-G/EmilyK-G-Booksigning.github.io/README.md

 ## User stories:

 *I recently went to a online course, I want a way to communicate my thoughts and best wishes to my classmates so I can let them know that I valued my time with them. \
-*I used a digital book in one of my classes, I want a way for the friends I made to sign it so I remember every one of them and their amazing personality.
+*I used a digital book in one of my classes, I want a way for the friends I made to sign it so I remember every one of them and their amazing personality. \

+You can test this amazing app on https://booksigningclient.onrender.com !:)

 ## Getting Started with Create React App